 Touch and proximity sensor 2-5.5v - use any metal object as sensor!
-(1 sensor board in each order)Designed by Azzy's Electronics, Ships from United States of America
+(1 sensor board in each order)Designed by Azzy's Electronics in United States of America

 Now, using a touch sensor is as easy as using a switch!
 Small, simple capacitive proximity sensor board, based on the MTCH101 proximity sensor IC.
 It works off of 2v to 5.5v.
 The MTCH101 is a proxi...Read More…